-ТУ Texas Occupations Code §§ 1958.001 et seq.
-TX Prohibits a person from engaging in mold assessment or remediation, as defined in the law and regulations, unless that person holds a license from the state.
+Texas Occupations Code §§ 1958.001 et seq.
+Prohibits a person from engaging in mold assessment or remediation, as defined in the law and regulations, unless that person holds a license from the state.
 Prohibits license holders (except those employed by school districts) from performing both mold assessment and mold remediation on the same project.
 Establishes certain minimum work practices and record-keeping requirements for licensed mold assessors and remediators.
-Requires the state to adopt rules governing the licensing program, including minimum performance standards and training requirements (25 Texas Admin.
-Code 295.301-295.338).
+Requires the state to adopt rules governing the licensing program, including minimum performance standards and training requirements.
 Directs the state to administer the program and to investigate complaints regarding mold-related activities.
 2015 legislation (2015 Tx.
 S.B.
 202), effective Sept.
-1, 2017, transferred the program from the Department of Health to the Department of Licensing and Regulation, which issued additional regulations in 2017 (16 Texas Admin.
+1, 2017, transferred the program from the Department of Health to the Department of Licensing and Regulation, which re-issued regulations (16 Texas Admin.
 Code 78.1 et seq.).

-VT Vermont Statutes tit.
-18, §102 V I Authorizes the state to promulgate regulations to preserve the public health.
+Vermont Statutes tit.
+18, §102 Authorizes the state to promulgate regulations to preserve the public health.
 Department of Health regulations adopting a Rental Housing Code (Vt.
 Admin.
 Code 12-5-25:10.0) set forth minimum health and habitability standards for rental housing, including the requirement that dwellings be maintained "to be free from the regular or periodic appearance of standing water or excessive moisture which may result in visible mold growth."

-VT Vermont Statutes, tit.
-18, § 4303 VI Directs the Commissioner of Health to adopt rules establishing minimum standards for the safe and sanitary operation of lodging establishments and children's camps that require an establishment to be "constructed, maintained, and operated with strict regard for the health of the employees and the public."
+Vermont Statutes, tit.
+18, § 4303 Directs the Commissioner of Health to adopt rules establishing minimum standards for the safe and sanitary operation of lodging establishments and children's camps that require an establishment to be "constructed, maintained, and operated with strict regard for the health of the employees and the public."
 State regulations (Vt.
 Admin.
-Code 12-55-29:11.0) prohibit lodging establishments from renting a guest room with visible mold on the floors, walls, ceiling or windows until mold cleanup is completed.
+Code 12-5-29:11.0) prohibit lodging establishments from renting a guest room with visible mold on the floors, walls, ceiling or windows until mold cleanup is completed.
 Regulations governing children's camps (Vt.
 Admin.
 Code 12-5-58-11.0) establish the same prohibition for camper rooms.